doublekwsj/IGVLM/README.md

 ## Inference and Evaluation
-we provide code that enables the replication of our experiments with LLaVA v1.6 configurations of 7b/13b/34b applied to GPT-4V using the IG-VLM approach.
-For each VLM, we offer files that facilitate experimentation across various benchmarks:Open-ended Video Question Answering (VQA) with datasets such as MSVD-QA, MSRVTT-QA, ActivityNet-QA, and TGIF-QA, Text Generation Performance VQA for CI, DO, CU, TU, and CO, Multiple-choice VQA benchmarks including NExT-QA, STAR, TVQA, IntentQA, and EgoSchema.
+We provide code that enables the reproduction of our experiments with LLaVA v1.6 7b/13b/34b and GPT-4V using the IG-VLM approach.
+For each VLM, we offer files that facilitate experimentation across various benchmarks:Open-ended Video Question Answering (VQA) with datasets such as MSVD-QA, MSRVTT-QA, ActivityNet-QA, and TGIF-QA, Text Generation Performance VQA for CI, DO, CU, TU, and CO, Multiple-choice VQA including NExT-QA, STAR, TVQA, IntentQA, and EgoSchema.
- * To conduct these benchmark experiments, please prepare Data Download and a QA pair sheet.
+ * To conduct these benchmark experiments, please prepare data download and a QA pair sheet.
  * The QA pair sheet should follow the format outlined below and must be converted into a CSV file for use.
  * For experimenting with LLaVA v1.6 with IG-VLM, the following command can be used.
 The llm_size parameter allows the selection among the 7b, 13b, and 34b model configurations:
  ```bash